 See "Definitions to help you complete your Form IL-1065" in these instructions for more information.

-=Note → Do not include on Line 62c any pass-through withholding you owe on behalf of your members.
-Pass-through withholding you owe on behalf of your members are included on Step 8, Line 60.
+Note ■ Do not include on Line 65c any pass-through withholding you owe on behalf of your members.
+Pass-through withholding you owe on behalf of your members is included on Step 8, Line 59.